thoughtspot/cs_tools/docs/cs-tools/archiver/README.md

                          information to console on content to be unarchived

       --no-prompt        disable the confirmation prompt
-      --helpfull         Show the full help message and exit.
+      --report PATH      directory, generates a list of content to be removed --helpfull         Show the full help message and exit.
       -h, --help         Show this message and exit.
     ```